emberjs/website/source/blog/2018-11-09-the-ember-times-issue-72.md

 ---

 ## [Yo Dawg, I Heard You Like RFCs 📜](https://github.com/emberjs/rfcs/pull/300)

-There has been an update to the RFC about the RFC process itself.
-The RFCs has been crucial in defining **the future of Ember** and that is still the case.
+There has been an update to the RFC (Request for Comments) about the RFC process itself.
+The RFC process has been crucial in defining **the future of Ember** and that is still the case.
 However, in the process of reading and merging all of these RFCs, the Core Team has discovered some shortcomings of the current RFC process as well as new requirements.

-To solve some of these issues, the RFC proposes that new RFCs are assigned a **Core Champion** from the Core Team as well as merging [ember-cli/rfcs](https://github.com/ember-cli/rfcs) into [emberjs/rfcs](https://github.com/emberjs/rfcs).
+To solve some of these issues, the RFC proposes that new RFCs are assigned a **Core Champion** from the Core Team.
+It also suggests to merge [ember-cli/rfcs](https://github.com/ember-cli/rfcs) into [emberjs/rfcs](https://github.com/emberjs/rfcs).

-There are more proposed solutions in [the RFC](https://github.com/emberjs/rfcs/blob/rfc-process-update/text/0300-rfc-process-update.md), which we recommend you read through and leave a comment with your thoughts.
+There are more proposed solutions in [the RFC](https://github.com/emberjs/rfcs/blob/rfc-process-update/text/0300-rfc-process-update.md), which we recommend you to read through and to leave a comment with your thoughts.

 ---